State-Funded Place or Studies in Lithuanian

 - As the admission process is competitive, the order of your selected study programmes and funding options is crucial.
 Eligibility is assessed starting from your first listed choice.

-- During one admission round, you will receive only one offer to study.
+- During admission, you will receive only one offer to study.

 Recognition of foreign qualifications